Sita Mata Wildlife Sanctuary: Mammals

 There are a variety of deer at the sanctuary, including the Chousingha (four-horned antelope) and spotted deer.
 Caracal, wild boar, pangolin, Indian leopard, striped hyena, golden jackal, Bengal fox, jungle cat, porcupine, sloth bear, and nilgai are also present.

 Asiatic Lion Reintroduction Project

 The Asiatic lion, which used to occur in Rajasthan, is now confined to Gujarat.
 Sita Mata Sanctuary had been considered as a place to relocate some lions, but the availability of prey was deemed to be negligible.
 Also, the area was prone to human disturbance.

-Tourist attractions

-It houses ancient Valmiki Ashram (the birthplace of Luv and Kush, the twins born to Sita and Lord Rama), the Hanuman and Sitamata temples, and other places of historical and mythological importance.
-Another place of interest in the sanctuary, 5 km from Tikhi Magri, is Lakhiya Bhata, where drawings of prehistoric animals are engraved on rocks.
-There is a fair held in the sanctuary at the Sita Mata temple every July.